amitkumardube/terraform/README.md

 - Provider - One of the cloud providers.
 This guide is designed for GCP.
 For other cloud providers please check terrafrom documentation at <a>https://learn.hashicorp.com/terraform.
 - Resource - The list of resources you like to create.
 In this guide we created a VPC network and a compute instance.
 - Module - module provides reusability to your code. you define it once like templates and then just pass values to get desired result.
+- Output - output returns the values after creation of resources

 <b> how to use this guide? </b>